Motto: Know God, Grow Character, Achieve Potential, Make a Difference

 It is the policy of the School:

-d. conform to all other appropriate policies and guidelines from Ministry of Education
+- Conform to all other appropriate policies and guidelines from Ministry of Education (including netiquette guidelines)

 The School accepts that a member’s “Personal Use” of the School’s Facilities is within the scope of